alephium/www/src/content/news/community-highlight-4-montail-e24fd88882a0/index.md

 #### What excites you about Alephium?

-Oh man, while I may not be fully aware of what’s coming, I do feel anxiety from the news revealed so far. <a href="/news/post/announcing-the-leman-network-upgrade-c01a81e65f0e" >Leman upgrade,</a> <a href="https://github.com/alephium/wormhole-fork" >Bridge,</a> CEX, <a href="https://github.com/alephium/alephium-web3" >DEXes</a> it’s the buzzwords most crypto lovers love to read.
+Oh man, while I may not be fully aware of what’s coming, I do feel anxiety from the news revealed so far.
+[Leman upgrade,](/news/post/announcing-the-leman-network-upgrade-c01a81e65f0e) [Bridge,](https://github.com/alephium/wormhole-fork) CEX, [DEXes](https://github.com/alephium/alephium-web3) it’s the buzzwords most crypto lovers love to read.
 Including me.

 But what I am concerned about is if the project suddenly gained a ton of traction would it fizzle out just as quickly?
 We have seen this happen times over again with many different projects.
 Which also worries me.
 I am the kind of guy to try to look on both the good side and bad side of things.
 So we will see where that goes.

 I do have high hopes for the Alephium ecosystem.
 With the sleek designs I’ve seen so far I have been very impressed.
 Most projects prefer to make simple but functional UI.
 But on Alephium it is just mind boggling!
-Because it has both a very <a href="/news/post/the-front-end-leman-upgrade-948a98a3e2d" >endearing and eye-pleasing UI</a> and the Functionality in one package.
+Because it has both a very [endearing and eye-pleasing UI](/news/post/the-front-end-leman-upgrade-948a98a3e2d) and the Functionality in one package.
 I think in the future this functionality and design will attract more people due to how easy it makes it to work with it.
 And I hope the ecosystem follows the same direction.

 #### How do you contribute to the Alephium ecosystem?